Important information about King's College NHS Health Centre premises relocation:

 Our dedicated team are here to treat those minor ailments that occur as well as providing specialist management of long-term conditions and clinics covering a wide range of healthcare issues.
 The technology also means you can now do a lot of things from the comfort of your home such as order a repeat prescription or cancel an appointment.

-The Health Centre is sited in the Macadam Building of the Strand Campus.
+The Health Centre is sited in Bush House of the Strand Campus.
 Our premises are fully accessible to wheelchair users and patients with restricted mobility.
 We are what is known in the UK as a General Practice.

 We provide an accessible confidential service which works with you to meet your health needs as every patient deserves our personal best.